 EternalBlue – the same feat used by WannaCry.

-Psexec: A legitimate Windows administration tool.
+Psexec – A legitimate Windows administration tool.

 WMI – Windows Management Instrumentation, a legitimate Windows component.

-Psexec is used to execute the following command (where w.x.y.z is an IP address) using the current user’s Windows token to install the malware on the networked device.
-Talos continues to investigate methods in which the “current user’s Windows token” is retrieved from the machine.
+Psexec is used to execute the following statement (where wxyz is an IP address) using the Windows token of the current user to install the malware on the network device.
+Talos is still investigating the methods by which the “current user’s Windows token” is retrieved from the machine.

 wevtutil cl Setup & wevtutil cl System & wevtutil cl Security & wevtutil cl Application & fsutil usn deletejournal / D% c:

 Network security devices such as NGFW, NGIPS, and Meraki MX can detect malicious activities associated with this threat.

-See full original news:
+See the full original news: